 Steps to design and implement a customer onboarding process

 Judging by the number of customers you have, it’s going to be impossible to manually onboard every one of them.

 Instead, what you need is an automated customer onboarding process for acquainting any new customers with your product/service once they carry out a specific action.

-Here’s the step by step guide to designing and running a customer onboarding process that scales with ease.
+Here’s the step-by-step guide and best practices to designing and running a customer onboarding process that scales with ease.

-- Define your targets, i.e., what are the outcomes you’re looking to achieve from running this customer onboarding process?
+Define your targets, i.e., what are the outcomes you’re looking to achieve from running this customer onboarding process?
 Decrease churn?
 Increase LTV?
-Clearly defining what you plan on getting done with a customer onboarding process makes it easier knowing when exactly you’ve achieved your goals.
+Clearly defining what you plan on getting done with a customer onboarding process makes it easier to know when exactly you’ve achieved your goals.

-- Choose and create the library of content you’ll offer new customers such as a knowledge base where emails will be linked to, immersive product walkthroughs, videos, email content, etc.
+Choose and create the library of content you’ll offer new customers such as a knowledge base where emails will be linked, immersive product walkthroughs, videos, email content, etc.

 In conclusion, customer onboarding is too critical an issue to be left alone or not sufficiently attended, judging by the fact that it can determine how fast your business grows.